UCare is here to help you understand what you need to do to stay safe and get the care you need.

 I want to know what UCare covers for COVID-19

-We’re helping to contain the spread of the virus by removing barriers to testing and care.
-As the COVID-19 situation changes, we’ll adjust our policies and coverage as best we can to protect our members and the community.
+We’re helping to contain the spread of the virus by removing barriers to vaccinations, testing and care.
+We’ll continue to adjust our policies and coverage as best we can to protect our members and the community.

 Your UCare plan will cover:

-- Tests: Copays, coinsurance or deductibles for doctor-ordered COVID-19 tests for UCare members.
-To find a testing location near you, call your clinic or visit the Minnesota Department of Health website.
-(CAUTION: Members of Medical Assistance should not pay out of pocket for COVID-19 tests because UCare is not allowed to reimburse this payment.
-If asked to pay for a test, tell the testing provider to bill UCare.)
+- You should not pay out of pocket for COVID-19 tests because UCare is not allowed to reimburse this payment.
+If asked to pay for a test, tell the testing provider to bill UCare.

 - International coverage: Vaccines, tests and services provided outside of the country are not covered.
 (EXCEPTION: For UCare Medicare Advantage plans, COVID-19 testing is covered if done as part of emergency or urgently needed care.)